-Examples of possible business and public service challenges and constraints that applicants could eventually focus on are: more proactive and responsive to citizens' needs public sector's delivery service; digital literacy (both in the public and private sectors) to facilitate inclusive digital transformation that considers gender, age and vulnerability divide; talent management and retention of the skilled labour force; access to finance for prototyping of new products and services that require collaborative innovation; digitization of public services, and other.
-The supported projects are in the phase of innovation development, or prototypes have been already tested, and are based on a comprehensive business plan, addressing the specific identified challenges and demonstrating high potential in terms of access to market, company competitiveness and growth, improved accessibility and management or public services.
+Examples of possible business and public service challenges and constraints that applicants could eventually focus on are: more proactive and responsive to citizens' needs public sector's delivery service; digital literacy (both in the public and private sectors) to facilitate inclusive digital transformation that considers gender, age and vulnerability divide; talent management and retention of skilled labor force; access to finance for prototyping of new products and services that require collaborative innovation; export promotion through innovative approaches, digitization of public services, smart city solutions with accent on software elements (no hardware infrastructure will be considered) and other.
+The supported projects are in phase of innovation development, or prototypes have been already tested, and are based on a comprehensive business plan, addressing the specific identified challenges and demonstrating high potential in terms of access to market, company competitiveness and growth, improved accessibility and management or public services.
 The concept should represent considerable novelty to the national or global market: e.g. innovative products, processes, services or market application.

-In innovation development projects, the examples of financing activities may include: prototyping, design, testing, upscaling, performance verification, demonstration, development of pilot lines, validation for market replication, IP protection and other activities aimed at bringing innovation ideas (product, process, service, etc.) to investment readiness and market introduction.
-The financed activities would include also partly the costs of necessary market testing and piloting, tailored training, restructuring of the organization or production, absorbing new technologies, access to business networks/clusters, adoption of new marketing tools, and helping access new markets and all similar activities necessary to finish pre-commercial phase of the innovation development and/or upscale of the tested prototypes.
-For the public services component- a clear proof of partnership should be presented.
+In innovation development projects, the examples of financing activities may include: prototyping, design, testing, upscaling, performance verification, demonstration, development of pilot lines, validation for market replication, IP protection and other activities aimed at bringing innovation idea (product, process, service, etc.) to investment readiness and market introduction.
+The financed activities would include also partly the costs of necessary tailored training, restructuring of the organization or production, absorbing new technologies, access to business networks/clusters, adoption of new marketing tools, and helping access new markets and all similar activities necessary to finish pre-commercial phase of the innovation development and/or upscale of the tested prototypes.
+For public services component- a clear proof of partnership should be presented.